-As Turkey’s capital city, Ankara is known as the calmer and more organized bureaucratic sibling to Istanbul.
-For tourists, the city has plenty to do and plenty of excellent hotels to choose from.
-We’ve rounded up some of the best, so you can make your reservation with confidence.
+As the capital of Turkey, Ankara is known as the calmer and more organised bureaucratic sibling to Istanbul.
+For tourists, the city has plenty to do and plenty of excellent hotels.
+We’ve rounded up some of the best – bookable on Culture Trip.

-South of the city centre in the Çankaya neighbourhood near Kuğulu Park, this Hilton high-rise is fused to a long elevated greenhouse-like building incorporating a restaurant, lobby lounge and gym plus a 750-guest ballroom.
-The four-lane indoor pool features a glass roof-canopy and floor-to-ceiling windows facing a semi-circular terrace.
-While the big-window rooms and suites are sober and sensible, rather more interesting design percolates the public areas, from the elaborate ‘cage’ latticework in the lounge to the suspended hoop-lights in the restaurant and illuminated lobby ‘gongs’.
+South of the city centre in the Çankaya neighbourhood near Kuğulu Park, this Hilton high-rise is fused to a long elevated greenhouse-like building incorporating a restaurant, a lobby lounge, a gym and a 750-guest ballroom.
+The four-lane indoor pool features a glass-canopy roof and floor-to-ceiling windows facing a semi-circular terrace.
+While the big-window rooms and suites are sober and sensible, rather more interesting design percolates the public areas, from the elaborate cage latticework in the lounge to the suspended hoop-lights in the restaurant.

-Barely a stone’s throw from the Museum of Anatolian Civilizations, this 17th-century former caravanserai with a traditional timber frame (himis) construction has been meticulously converted into an upscale hotel.
-Even with a courtyard now covered with a steel-framed glass roof, its heritage fabric has been skilfully retained while incorporating modern amenities.
-That courtyard now features a small atmospheric lounge alongside a decorative water pool while compact yet elegant rooms are beautifully appointed with vintage-style furniture, rugs and lamps, some with portraits of Chinese Manchu nobles and Ming-style vases.
+Barely a stone’s throw from the Museum of Anatolian Civilizations, this 17th-century former caravanserai (inn with a courtyard) with a himis (traditional timber frame) construction has been meticulously converted into an upscale hotel.
+Even with a courtyard now covered with a steel-framed glass roof, the heritage fabric has been skilfully retained while incorporating modern amenities.
+That courtyard now features a small atmospheric lounge alongside a decorative water pool, while compact yet elegant rooms are beautifully appointed with vintage-style furniture, rugs and lamps, some with portraits of Chinese Manchu nobles and Ming-style vases.

 Facing Kurtuluş Park in downtown Ankara, this nine-storey edifice is rather fetching at night with vertical two-tone spotlighting.
 The public interiors are interesting with timber detailing from floor to ceiling and a white baby grand piano in the Park Restaurant.
 Straightforward rooms have a modern, almost Scandinavian feel with blue armchairs and attractive olive-and-turquoise bedspreads.
 The Aria spa specialises in massages, from Swedish to reflexology and mechanical G5 devices.

-The part-brick, part-Neoclassical facade of the Gordion wouldn’t look out of place in Europe but here the thrust of the polished elegant interiors is a distinctly Ottoman-meets-European style.
+The part-brick, part-neoclassical facade of the Gordion wouldn’t look out of place in Europe, but here, the thrust of the polished elegant interiors is a distinctly Ottoman-meets-European style.
 Vintage handmade furniture, oak panelling, Turkish Vakko textiles, Italian wallpaper, framed lithographs of nobles and sultans, and display cases of military medals lend shape, texture and colour.
-The conservatory restaurant seems relatively plain in comparison though even here there’s a ceiling map-mural depicting the Mediterranean region from the Black Sea to the Atlantic.
+The conservatory restaurant seems relatively plain in comparison, even though there’s a ceiling mural of a map depicting the Mediterranean region from the Black Sea to the Atlantic.

 Near the Karum Mall in the Çankaya neighbourhood, the Lugal, with a contemporary sheen and modern rooms with floor-to-ceiling windows and natural wood furniture, lends a sleek glossy atmosphere.
-The highly regarded Aruni (meaning, of course, ‘dining table’ in Hittite, silly you!) restaurant features an eclectic menu of mainly Anatolian dishes, some rather obscure.
-Unless you’re vegetarian it’s worth making a beeline for items such as the King Midas lamb with plum sauce – much more affordable than it sounds – or goose casserole, both cooked in wood-fired ovens.
+The highly regarded Aruni restaurant features an eclectic menu of mainly Anatolian dishes, some rather obscure.
+Unless you’re vegetarian, it’s worth making a beeline for items such as the King Midas lamb with plum sauce – much more affordable than it sounds – or goose casserole, both cooked in wood-fired ovens.